 The onus of identifying tax nexus applicable to the geographic situation of a third party seller rests on the individual Amazon seller.
 However, Amazon offers to assist individual sellers in collecting their sales taxes for every sale generated on the Amazon marketplace, as long as the individual sellers supply details pertaining to the relevant tax nexus.

-Amazon's tax services is a great alternative for sellers who're wary of the hassles associated with paying taxes out of a personal purse.
+Amazon's tax services are a great alternative for sellers who're wary of the hassles associated with paying taxes out of a personal purse.

-Why do so many Amazons sellers flounder in their sales tax management?
+Why do so many Amazon sellers flounder in their sales tax management?

 For starters, given the nature of the Amazon FBA, the setting up of an FBA business calls into effect sales tax nexus pertaining to multiple states.

-Tax returns is a relatively easier issue to deal with for Amazon sellers who aren't into FBA.
-The location of offices and warehouses are clearly known and therefore the applicable tax nexus is easily determined.
+Tax returns are a relatively easier issue to deal with for Amazon sellers who aren't into FBA.
+The location of offices and warehouses is clearly known and therefore the applicable tax nexus is easily determined.